enricomarogna/lampkitctl/README.md

 In the menu, **Set WordPress permissions**, **Uninstall site**, and **Generate SSL certificate** now present a list of detected Apache vhosts to choose from.
 The tool reads `ServerName` and `DocumentRoot` from `/etc/apache2/sites-available/*.conf`.

+When uninstalling a site, the menu now presents a **database picker** listing local MySQL/MariaDB databases.
+If the selected site is a WordPress install and `wp-config.php` declares a database that exists on the server, that database is **pre-selected**.

 ### Install the LAMP stack

 ```bash